+(1) General.

-- (1) General. - (a) The Department shall perform an environmental review for each project to be funded.
+(a) The Department shall perform an environmental review for each project to be funded.
 The environmental review shall evaluate the environmental significance of a proposed project and whether the planning of the project meets the requirements of this chapter.
 The results of the Department's environmental review for each project shall be issued as an environmental information document which shall be valid for five (5) years from the date of issue, after such time, the document is no longer valid unless a Florida Reaffirmation Notice, pursuant to subsection 62-503.751(5), F.A.C. is written by the Department.
-The different environmental information documents are described in subsections (2) through (5), below.
-A notice of availability of an environmental information document shall be published in the Florida Administrative Register to announce the results of the Department's environmental review.
+The different environmental information document shall be published in subsections (2) through (5), below.
+A notice of availability of an environmental review.
 The notice of availability shall include instructions about the procedures for accessing the project information and the Department's findings.
 The Department shall provide a thirty (30) day period, commencing as of the date of the notice of availability, for public comment about the environmental impacts of proposed projects.
-Written comments from the public shall be considered by the Department before approving a project for funding if postmarked or delivered within the thirty (30) day comment period to the Department. - (b) Review procedures, identical to those described in this subsection, shall be used when the Department amends an environmental information document to announce project changes that have potentially significant environmental impacts. - (2) Florida Categorical Exclusion Notice (FCEN).
+Written comments from the public shall be considered by the Department before approving a project for funding if postmarked or delivered within the thirty (30) day comment period to the Department.

+(b) Review procedures, identical to those described in this subsection, shall be used when the Department amends an environmental information document to announce project changes that have potentially significant environmental impacts.

+(2) Florida Categorical Exclusion Notice (FCEN).
 A FCEN shall be used for certain projects that are not expected to generate controversy over potential environmental effects.
 A FCEN shall not be used when there are documented environmental objections to a project before the local governmental agency adopted the planning recommendations provided that such objections have a basis in statute, regulation, or ordinance.